SciML/DiffEqDocs.jl/docs/src/features/callback_functions.md

   the callback should be used.
 A callback is initiated if the condition hits `0` within the time interval.
 * `affect!`: This is the function `affect!(integrator)` where one is allowed to modify the current state of the integrator.
+This is called when `condition` is found to be `0` (at a root) and the cross is an upcrossing (from negative to positive).
 For more information on what can be done, see the [Integrator Interface](@ref) manual page.
+Modifications to `u` are safe in this function.
 * `rootfind`: This is a boolean for whether to rootfind the event location.
 If this is set to `true`, the solution will be backtracked to the point where `condition==0`.
 Otherwise the systems and the `affect!` will occur at `t+dt`.